khaluan/MyCTFChallenge/Crypto/Weird Generator/writeup.md

 Since r, s and g are all 512-bit numbers the value of the later fraction range from -2 to 2.
 Then divide both sides by $4g^2$ will approximates the value of $rs$ with an error within 2 unit.
 Check for each case and get the flag.

 Full script is [here](./solver.py)

+**P/S**: The original problem is not that easy, and I don't even know the source of the problem.
+Sorry about that.